micro-community/development/docs/pages/concepts/runtime.markdown

 - **api:** An api gateway which acts as a single entry point for the frontend with dynamic request routing using service discovery.

-- **bot:** A slack bot which enables you to query and interact with Micro directly from within slack.
-It's great for ChatOps.

 - **cli:** Access services via the terminal.
 Every good developer tool needs a CLI as a defacto standard for operating a system.

-- **proxy:** An identity away proxy which allows you to access remote environments without painful configuration or vpn.
+- **proxy:** An identity aware proxy which allows you to access remote environments without painful configuration or vpn.

-- **web:** A dashboard to explore services, describe their endpoints, the request and response formats and query them directly.

 ### Services